SHU-red/EMP2_TouchEmulator/README.md

 - Toggle Start-Stop Button after each vehicle start automatically to OFF

 ## Vehicles

+### Development
+The shown content (Pins, Colors, Positions, IDs, ...) are detemined from a Toyota Proace City, thats why you have to expect deviations to other models

 ### Compatibility
 The below described device to emulate user inputs via CAN-Bus could/should work for all vehicles built on the [EMP2 Platform](https://en.wikipedia.org/wiki/PSA_EMP2_platform).